 As you maneuver through the driving test, your examiner scores you on your ability to safely and properly execute in the situations described above.
 Be prepared for the examiner to provide directions on where and when to move the truck.
 One important note, the entire exam is in English.
 You will need to be able to understand and follow directions in English if you wish to pass.
 Up to two warnings will be issued for not using English and if a third offense happens, you will automatically fail.

-Moving past following directions in English, as you maneuver through the course, your examiner is looking to make sure you make no more than 30 errors and no critical errors.
+Moving past the following directions in English, as you maneuver through the course, your examiner is looking to make sure you make no more than 30 errors and no critical errors.
 Critical errors include running a red light or failing to signal a turn.
-Making more than 30 errors or any critical errors will result in failure.
-Additionally, in order to pass you must wear a safety belt, obey all traffics signs, signals and laws while completing the exam without an accident.
+Making more than 30 errors or any critical errors will fail.
+Additionally, to pass, you must wear a safety belt, obey all traffics signs, signals, and laws while completing the exam without an accident.
 These are all explicitly stated on the DMV site but if you can finish the exam with less than 30 errors you should keep your focus there.

 Tips for Passing the CDL Class A Road Test

 - Find the closest exam location – The state of California provides an excellent list of commercial driving test offices throughout the state.
-Find the one closest to you, and make sure you know how to get there without a map prior to the day of your exam.
+Find the one closest to you, and make sure you know how to get there without a map before the day of your exam.

 - Schedule an appointment – Schedule your exam for a time and day that you know you will not have other worries on your mind.
-The day before a big life event is not a good time to take the test so planned ahead.
+Plan in advance because the day before a big life event is not a good time to take the test.

 - Get a Good Night Sleep – Getting enough sleep will help you stay focused and remember your training during the exam.
 Avoid going out or alcoholic beverages as well so you can be in top shape.

 - Avoid Caffeine – You don’t want the jitters do you?
 When nervous, caffeine will only make you more nervous so avoid the extra cup of coffee.